-- Because of these consideration, SiC a good choice for new system designs – as opposed to upgrades to existing design, where the advantages of the technology are less realisable.
+- Because of these considerations, SiC is a good choice for new system designs – as opposed to upgrades to existing designs, where the advantages of the technology are less realisable.

 You can read the full article on Electronics Weekly’s website here.